pechavarriaa/Tcp_Python-Server_Kotlin-Android-Client/README.md

 ### Reproducing the project
 * Download the [android apk app](https://todolist.live/download), install the application in your phone, create a user and add/mark/remove todo's
 * Go to the [web app](https://todolist.live) and login with the same username and also add/mark/remove todo's and then sync todo's on android from the menu
+* Check [Youtube Video](https://youtu.be/Dn4gkpNrb3o) for a demo, and a basic explanation of the project

 ### License